clj-kondo/clj-kondo/doc/hooks.md

 ## Macroexpand

-The `:macroexpand` hook can be used to expand the s-expression representation of the code using a macro in the configuration.
+The `:macroexpand` hook can be used to expand the s-expression representation of the rewrite-clj nodes using a macro in the configuration.
 Clj-kondo will attempt to coerce the expanded code back into rewrite-clj nodes.
-Using this feature is easier than writing hooks, but comes at the cost of loss of precision with respect to
-locations: all lint warnings will be reported at the call site of the macro.
+This feature is easier to use than `:analyze-call`, but comes at the cost of loss of precision with respect to locations: all lint warnings will be reported at the call site of the macro.
 Similar rules to `:analyze-hook` apply to this feature: the macro in the config doesn't have to be the same as the original macro, as long as it expands in syntactically sane expressions.
 The config macros, like `:analyze-call`